 Kendall is working with students to complete a research project utilizing methods of collaborative autoethnography to document experiences during the COVID-19 pandemic.

 Kilicoglu's research in large-scale information extraction from biomedical literature and knowledge graphs supports drug discovery/repurposing applications for COVID-19.
-He and his colleagues also developed semantic technologies to address information overload in management of epidemics and other disasters.
+He and his colleagues also developed semantic technologies to address information overload in the management of epidemics and other disasters.

 Magee and her students are developing a Teens & COVID-19 resource guide (from novels to physical/mental health resources to resources for learning and pursuing fun) that will be shared online with youth services providers in libraries and schools.